wojciechmuszala/wojciechmuszala/README.md

 ## Hello folks!
 I'm Wojciech! 👋
 🙋🏼‍♂️ I'm a passionate web developer specializing in frontend development.<br>
-🎓 I hold a degree in [Automation and Robotics](https://weaii.po.edu.pl/automatic-control-and-robotics/?lang=en) in Opole University of Technology.<br>
+🎓 I hold a degree in [Automation and Robotics](https://weaii.po.edu.pl/automatic-control-and-robotics/?lang=en) from Opole University of Technology.<br>
 🤖 After a few years of working as a robotics specialist, I switched to web development, which I have been doing since 2022.<br>
 💼 I work in the e-commerce industry, primarily on platforms like [AtomStore](https://www.atomstore.pl/) (RWD & PWA) and [Shopify](https://www.shopify.com/).<br>
 📚 Currently, I'm honing my skills in Vue.js and Tailwind CSS.
 Additionally, I'm enhancing my proficiency in English through [Preply](https://preply.com/).<br>